-If it is felt that a child or family may require additional Early Help support that cannot be provided by the universal services available in or to the school consent from parent / carers will be sought for a contact will be made to the Early Help Locality Hub in whose area the child or family live.
+If it is felt that a child or family may require additional Early Help support that cannot be provided by the universal services available in or to the school, consent from parent / carers will be sought for a contact will be made to the Early Help Locality Hub in whose area the child or family live.

-If after initial consultation it is thought that additional support may be appropriate, the school will submit a 'Request for Service 'form to the Locality Hub and support the development of an Early Help Support Plan.
+If after initial consultation it is thought that additional support may be appropriate, the school will submit a 'Request for Service 'form to the Locality Hub in whose area the child lives.